jrddp/Big-Ideas-Final-Project/README.md

 #### Metric 2: Public Art

- --- Abstract: A TLDR summary of the findings of the project.
+ TODO --- Abstract: A TLDR summary of the findings of the project.
 Answer to the question: What is the best neighborhood?
 And How did you determine that answer (brief summary of metrics)t

- # TODO